lorenzovigo/TFG/README.md

 You'll find two main folders in this repository's root: code (which contains the whole project) and data (where datasets should be included).
 We'll now explain how to execute all of the project's workflows.

 ## **Get your datasets ready**

+### **Download your datasets (required)**

 _____

-### **Download your datasets (required)**

 First of all, clone the repository locally.

 Then, **download at least one of the datasets** available for training the model.
 You can find them in the following links and **you should include them in the data folder**:

-MovieLens 100K Dataset (ml-100k): https://grouplens.org/datasets/movielens/100k/
+- MovieLens 100K Dataset (ml-100k): https://grouplens.org/datasets/movielens/100k/
-MovieLens 1M Dataset (ml-1m): https://grouplens.org/datasets/movielens/1m/
+- MovieLens 1M Dataset (ml-1m): https://grouplens.org/datasets/movielens/1m/

 There's more information on the needed folder structure in `datasources.txt`, file that can be found in the data folder.

 ### **Extend your datasets (optional)**

+_____

-In case you are willing to **use online data to extend the previous datasets**, you should **execute the following command** in root folder:
+In case you are willing to **use online data to extend the previous datasets**, you should **execute the following command in code folder**:

-	python code/dataset_extender.py --api_key=<api_key>
+	python dataset_extender.py --api_key=<api_key>

 <api_key> should be substituted by a **MovieDB API Key** (more information here: https://developers.themoviedb.org/3/getting-started/introduction).

 This command will download information about movie **genres and actors** for all the movies in ml-100k dataset. **We highly recommend execute with hours of anticipation**, since depending on factors such as your internet connection and the dataset you are extending, it may take **several hours to complete and it should not be interrupted.**

 Should you interrupt the process, don't you worry: the script will be much faster while processing movies which data has already been downloaded from the API.

 **Available arguments:**

 `--dataset=ml-1m`

 Will switch the dataset you are extending.
 Example:

 	python code/dataset_extender.py --dataset=ml-1m

 `--no_genres`

 Skips downloading movie genre information while extending the dataset.
 Examples:

 	python code/dataset_extender.py --no_genres
 	python code/dataset_extender.py --dataset=ml-1m --no_genres

 `--no_actors`

 Works the same way as the previous command, but it's used in order to skip downloading information about the actors taking part in the movies.

 `--no_post_processing`

 Prevents the extender from ignoring actors that are not relevant enough in the dataset to be included in the dataset extension.

 `--min_actor_appearances=<value>`

 Where <value> is an integer, number of movies the actor should take part in in the dataset in order to be considered relevant enough to be included in the extension.
 Default value is 10.